 If you're looking for a guided experience of the Malaga Christmas Light Show or want to visit the city on a day trip to enjoy the spectacular lights and festive atmosphere, here are some options for you.

 While you're in Málaga to experience Christmas, don't forget to check out the city's main attractions.
-Read our guide to Malaga here.
+Here are our top recommended activities and tours:

 You may also be interested in our full article on the best things to do in Malaga.